richard-scryber/PaperworkDayDocs/docs/index.md

 Paperwork is a freely available tool, that allows you (as a designer, developer) to create beautiful and dymanic documents, quickly and easily on your site.

-The templates are based on xhtml and you can add dynamic content from json data, generating and previewing the document directly on the page.
+With templates based on `xhtml` and dynamic content from `json` data, generating and previewing the document directly on the page takes but moments.

-It supports html tags, images, cascading styles, expressions and calculations within the templates and complex json data.
+It supports html tags, images, cascading styles, custom fonts, expressions and calculations within the templates, and complex json data.

-## Creating a document preview - with Plain old Javascript
+## Creating a document preview - (PoJS)

+We wanted to make it really easy to add paperwork to any site.

 ### Add a reference to the javascript.